Herbie Hancock River: The Joni Letters

 Hancock first worked with Mitchell on the acclaimed singer/songwriter Mingus’ record, an album consisting of collaborations between Mitchell and the great bassist and composer Charles Mingus.
 Along with Wayne Shorter, Hancock became part of the group with which Mitchell tried to create a new “conversational” approach to relating songs to instrumental jazz.

-See Also Words Using The Letters Angular
+See Also Words That Start With Mon 5 Letters

 “At this point in my career,” Hancock said when the album was announced, “I want to do something that touches people’s lives and hearts.”
 With River, he did just that.
 Hancock enlisted producer/arranger/bassist Larry Klein (Mitchell’s co-producer and partner) to help him delve deeply into Mitchell’s body of work to select songs that could fit his low-genre, conversational approach to music. change, when trying to show. the breadth of Mitchell’s gift as a musician and writer.
 To add another dimension to their picture of Mitchell’s musical world, they also included two compositions that were important to her musical development, Shorter’s asymmetrical masterpiece “Nefertiti”, first performed by Hancock and Shorter on the classic album a Miles Davis recording of the same name, and Duke Ellington’s preview Standard “Loneliness.”